oroinc/documentation/user_guide/leads.rst

 =====

-The Lead records ("leads") represent commercial activity with  people or businesses that have  authority, budget and interest to purchase goods  and/or services from you, such that probability of the actual sales is not yet high or impossible to define.
-Initial agreement discussion, preliminary price request or bidding proposal may be examples of a lead.
+The Lead records ("leads") represent commercial activity with  people or businesses that have  authority, budget and interest to purchase goods  and/or services from you, for whom the probability of actual sales is not yet high or is impossible to define.
+Initial agreement discussions, preliminary price requests or invitations for a bid may be examples of a lead.

-In order to save and processes details of different leads in OroCRM, you need to have at least one :term:`Channel`, for which the Lead entity is assigned, as described in the ref:`Entities section <user-guide-channel-guide-entities>` of the :ref:`Channel guide <user-guide-channels>`.
+In order to save and process details of different leads in OroCRM, you need to have at least one :term:`Channel`, for which the Lead entity is assigned, as described in the ref:`Entities section <user-guide-channel-guide-entities>` of the :ref:`Channel guide <user-guide-channels>`.

-From this article you will learn how to create new leads, manage existing leads, analyse details of the lead records with OroCRM reports and use leads in workflows.
+From this article you will learn how to create new leads, manage existing leads, analyze details of the lead records with OroCRM reports and use leads in workflows.